-There a many opportunities to gain teaching experience both here at Johns Hopkins and at our partner colleges and universities in our surrounding area.
-Positions vary in terms of responsibilities, time commitment and whether or not compensation is offered
+There are many opportunities to gain teaching experience both here at Johns Hopkins and at our partner colleges and universities in the surrounding Baltimore area.
+Positions vary in terms of responsibilities, time commitment and compensation.
+All teaching opportunities count toward Phase III of the Teaching Academy’s “Signature Program.”

 If you have never taught before you may wish to consider a mentored teaching opportunity were you work with a faculty to first observe and then help teach a portion of their course.
 Another great option for first time or relatively new teachers is to teach a 1-credit course through the HEART, SOUL or Summer/Intersession programs.
 If you aim to secure an academic career with teaching responsibilities, consider teaching a 3-credit course here at JHU or through our Collaborative Teaching Fellows Program.
 Please see below for information on these opportunities and more!